sambuddhac/MacroEnergy.jl/docs/src/Manual/Storage.md

     T2 --H2 Discharge--> H
 ```

 Constructing this Asset requires internal and external `Edges`.
-Under our formulation, we have set the external charge and discharge `Edges` to have capacity.
-The internal `Edges` do not have capacities but their flows are limited by that of the external `Edges` and the stoichiomatric balances of the `Transformations`.
+Under our formulation, we have set the internal charge and discharge `Edges` to have capacity.
+The external `Edges` do not have capacities but their flows are limited by that of the internal `Edges` and the stoichiometric balances of the `Transformations`.
 We have also merged the two `Transformations` in the figure above and instead added a second balance constraint.

 ```julia
 struct GasStorage{T} <: AbstractAsset